thwill1000/mmb4l/README.md

 MMB4L is in the early alpha phase so there are no fancy installers yet:

- 1. Download the latest .tgz for your platform from the [distributions](distributions) directory:
+ 1. Download the .tgz for the desired platform from the [latest release](https://github.com/thwill1000/mmb4l/releases/latest):
-    * For 64-bit Linux running on Intel/AMD use the 'x86_64' distribution.
+    * For 64-bit Linux running on Intel/AMD use the 'x86_64' build.
-    * For 32-bit Linux running on Intel/AMD use the 'i686' distribution.
+    * For 32-bit Linux running on Intel/AMD use the 'i686' build.
-    * For 32-bit Raspbian/Linux running on Raspberry Pi ("Buster") use the 'armv6l' distribution.
+    * For 32-bit Raspbian/Linux running on Raspberry Pi ("Buster") use the 'armv6l' build.

  2. Extract the archive into a temporary location:
     * ```mkdir -p ~/tmp && tar -xf mmb4l-<version>.tgz --directory ~/tmp```